Ennea/ffxiv-job-icons/README.md

 ## Building

 The build script in this repo is really only for myself (and written for the fish shell), but if you also want to use it, it should mostly be self-explanatory.
-Requires Inkscape to convert SVGs to PNGs, and TexTools to convert those to TEX files. `CONSOLE_TOOLS_CMD` should contain a command that launches TexTools' `ConsoleTools.exe`.
+Requires Inkscape to convert SVGs to PNGs, Microsoft's/DirectX's `texconv.exe` to convert PNGs to DDSs, and https://github.com/kartoffels123/ffxiv-tex-converter to convert those to TEX files. `TEXCONV_CMD` should contain a command that launches `texconv.exe`, and `FFXIV_TEX_CONVERTER_PATH` should be set to the path to ffxiv-tex-converter.
+A virtual environment residing in `.venv` (with required dependencies installed) is expected for ffxiv-tex-converter.

 Make sure you only run `build.fish` from the repository root.